Which PPE should you use?

 - A link to the fit-test calendar.
 Select one of the "Respirator Fit-Test" appointment slots to schedule your fit-test (one fit-test slot per respirator type, please).
 Please keep a record of your appointment date and time -- the system does not generate reminders.

-- Go to your fit-test appointment in Research Transition Facility 1-033.
+- Arrive for your fit-test appointment in Research Transition Facility 1-033.
 After your fit-test, you will be provided with a printout of respirator specifications.

 - Order your respirator.

 - Get to work!
-Refer to the Respirator Code of Practice.
+Refer to the Respirator Protection Program.

 What if I need a followup appointment with Dominion Medical?